-Wonder, reverence, and awe are at the heart of the Waldorf Kindergarten experience.
+Wonder, reverence, and awe are at the heart of the Kimberton Waldorf kindergarten experience.

-Our Kindergarten program provides a warm and nurturing foundation for young children and allows unhurried time for exploring and learning.
-We create an inviting, carefully structured and intentional atmosphere in all of our Kindergarten classrooms: The warmth of adults, the tone of voice, an environment that nurtures the senses, free and imaginative play, meaningful activity to be imitated.
-Vigorous, healthy play and sensory stimulation provide the sensory activity needed for language development, dexterity, math skills, social skills and creative thinking.
-Circle time movements, along with indoor and outdoor play, strengthen each child’s sense of balance and well-being, confidence, security and touch.
-This creates a solid foundation for the physical, social, emotional and cognitive skills that will be developed in their ongoing education.
+Vigorous, healthy play and sensory stimulation provide the activities needed for language development, dexterity, math skills, social skills and creative thinking.
+Circle time movements, along with indoor and outdoor play, strengthen each child’s sense of well-being, confidence, security and touch.
+This builds a healthy lifestyle and creates a solid foundation for the physical, social, emotional and cognitive skills that will be further developed in their ongoing education.

-Kimberton Waldorf School offers one of the area’s only full-day, mixed-age kindergarten programs, serving children ages 4 to 6 years old.
-Our kindergarten program is carefully designed to respond to the developmental needs of the young child through creative, play-based learning.
-The teachers work closely with parents, and in this way, form a bridge for the child between home and school from the earliest years, creating a sense of security and trust.
+We offer one of the area’s only full-day, mixed-age kindergarten programs, serving children ages 4 to 6 years old.
+Our program is carefully designed to respond to the developmental needs of young children through creative, play-based learning and outdoor education.
+Our teachers work closely with parents in a way that forms a bridge for the child between home and school from the earliest years.
+This not only builds a sense of community, but also creates a foundation of security and trust.

 Children who participate in our full-day program have the option to purchase a healthy, home cooked meal from our organic school lunch program, Food For Thought, or bring a lunch from home.
-The children then transition into a quiet rest time as they unwind and rest from their morning activities.
+The children then transition into a quiet rest time as they unwind from their morning activities.
 Following rest time, the children play outside until the full-day program ends at 3:10PM.
-The day can then extend with the aftercare program until 5:30PM.
+We also offer quality after-school childcare to accommodate the needs of working parents.
+With the aftercare program, the day can then extend until 5:30PM.

-Our Kindergarten programs allow children to learn through play, purposeful work, storytelling and puppet shows, and practical and artistic activities.
-Through joyful engagement in our kindergarten activities, our children develop lifelong capacities for creative thinking, healthy foundational senses, self-confidence, and readiness and excitement for academic learning.
+Our Rose Kindergarten Classroom program encourages children to learn through play, purposeful work, and practical and artistic activities.
+Our children develop lifelong capacities for creative thinking, healthy foundational senses, self-confidence, and readiness and excitement for academic learning.